mrgsolve/gallery/population/mixture.md

 ## Modify the model to simulate a population mixture

-In the get-started exmaple model, we hard-coded `POP` as a parameter and we had to supply the value of `POP` in the input data set (in this case, it was via `idata`).
+In the get-started example model, we hard-coded `POP` as a parameter and we had to supply the value of `POP` in the input data set (in this case, it was via `idata`).